phaserjs/phaser/README.md

 * PIXI.PI_2, PIXI.RAD_TO_DEG and PIXI.DEG_TO_RAD have all been removed, as they are no longer used internally, and are all available under Phaser.Math.
 * PIXI.RETINA_PREFIX has been removed, as it was never used anywhere internally.
 * PIXI._UID has been removed, all affected classes now use Phaser._UID.
+* PIXI.Float32Array, PIXI.Uint16Array, PIXI.Uint32Array and PIXI.ArrayBuffer have all been removed, and replaced with their own proper native versions.

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).